-Berry compote just like this is so lovely in or on everything from cakes to your oats and breakfast and it also makes a thoughtful and delicious gift.
+Berry compote just like this and my Blueberry Compote is so lovely in or on everything from cakes to your oats and breakfast and it also makes a thoughtful and delicious gift.

 Recently I shared my recipe for Easy Baked Rice Pudding.
 It’s an absolute classic and while it needs nothing but a little cool milk to serve, I sometimes add some kind of fruit compote.
 It adds a certain zing that compliments the creamy rice pudding perfectly.

 Compote is a preserve of fruit cooked in syrup and can be used as a topping or mix in for so many dessert recipes.
 Everything from berries to apples can be used.
 Compote is normally a chunky style preserve and spices can even be added to create different flavour profiles (I’m currently dreaming of plum, pear and cardamom).